 Given that AMD's Radeon GPUs come already installed in many PCs, you might have a built-in frame rate tracker and not even know it.
 Fortunately, it's very easy to make use of AMD Relive.
 It requires an AMD HD 7700 or newer and the latest drivers installed.

-From there, follow this path: Relive > Toolbar Hotkey (toggle) > Performance > Metric Options > Show Metrics
+Step 2: From there, follow this path: Relive > Toolbar Hotkey (toggle) > *Performance > Metric Options > Show Metrics.

-Serving up frame rate counts since 1999, Fraps is a free, easy-to-use frame-counting tool that quietly sits in your task bar.
-The program is fairly tiny, with the download weighing in at a measly 2.2MB, smaller than most MP3 files.
+Serving up frame-rate counts since 1999, Fraps is a free, easy-to-use frame-counting tool that quietly sits in your task bar.
+The program is fairly tiny, with the download weighing in at a measly 2.2MB.

 Any game you play from here on out will have a yellow number displayed in the corner of your screen.
 That number represents your game's current frame rate.